LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 importing the category.
 These methods are private and cannot be used as messages to objects.

-To find the object that received the message under execution we may use the :ref:`methods_self_1` method.
+To find the object that received the message under execution, we may use the :ref:`methods_self_1` method.
 We may also retrieve the object that has sent the message under execution using the :ref:`methods_sender_1` method.